 Finally, companies will need to decide upon the scope of objectives in which to apply the Framework.
 While most public companies are utilizing the Framework for external financial reporting objectives in conjunction with their annual Management’s Report on Internal Control Over Financial Reporting as filed in their Form 10-K, there are also a wide range of operating, compliance and additional reporting objectives to consider for implementation.
 The organization should have clearly defined roles, documentation standards and reviewers to help ensure that all significant judgments are reasonable and adequately supported.

-Certainly there are additional questions and factors to consider through your implementation journey, but these 10 questions and discussion points should spark some reminders to help pave your implementation path to successful results.
+Certainly, there are additional questions and factors to consider through COSO implementation journey, but these 10 questions and discussion points should spark some reminders to help pave your implementation path to successful results.
 Remember that it all begins with education.